2025–26 Montenegrin Women's League

 The 2025–26 Montenegrin Women's League (also known as 1.ŽFL) was the 18th season since the establishment of the Montenegrin Women's League.
 The season began on 12 September 2025.

 Format of Competition

-A total of 6 teams participated in this edition of the Women's League, it was originally 7 but Zora withdrew from the league before the season started.
+A total of 6 teams participate in this edition of the Women's League, it was originally 7 but Zora withdrew from the league before the season started.
 There are no new teams from the last season but the teams that won't participate in this season but did last season are Adrenalin and Ilarion.

 Each team will play each other 3 times and will either play 1 or 2 home games against a different team.
 The winner of the league qualifies for the UEFA Women's Champions League first qualifying round.